msyilmazOfficial/FileStorage/README.md

 - **File Upload**: Upload files of various types (documents, images, videos).
 - **Folder Structure**: Organize files into a hierarchical folder structure.
-- **Sharing**: Share files and folders with other users via links or email invitations.
 - **Permissions**: Control access permissions (view-only, edit, comment, delete) for shared content.
 - **Version Control**: Basic version control to view and restore previous file versions.
 - **Search**: Search for files and folders based on metadata.